hanrea/UserGuideForMAC/widget/labelatlas/en.md

 ## Description

-UILableAtlas is a subclass of UIWidget that implements a label atlas in the touch screen.
+LableAtlas is a subclass of Widget that implements a label atlas in the touch screen.
 The widget provides methods to set tag image, label first char, label char width, label char height, text content and other attributes.

 ## General Property